Q. Write note on appointment and duties of Chief minister.

 - Q. Give the constitution and functions of council of a...

-- Q. What is the procedure of Amendment of the constitution...
+- Q. Describe the procedure of electing the speaker of...

 - Q. Discuss the salient features of the late constitution...